SI Lab Assocation

 8.3.2.
 Each Party acknowledges that in entering into the Contract it does not rely on and shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in the Contract.
 Each Party agrees that it shall have no claim for innocent or negligent misrepresentation [or negligent misstatement] based on any statement in the Contract.

 8.4.
 Variation.
-No variation of the Contract shall be effective unless it is in writing and signed by the parties (or their authorised representatives).
+The SI Lab reserves the right to vary the terms of the Contract from time to time, and shall notify the other Party of those changes.
+No other variation shall be effective unless it is in writing and signed by the parties (or their authorised representatives).

 8.5.
 Waiver.